 Bookkeeping is not the most exciting part of owning a business.
 But, since you have to record transactions, why not take advantage of financial reporting?
 Set aside time each month to compile and review financial reports, and use what you learn to make smart decisions for your business.

 Need a simple way to record your business transactions?
 Patriot’s online accounting software is easy-to-use and generates financial statements for you.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Try it for free today.

 This article is updated from its original publication date of June 30, 2017.This is not intended as legal advice; for more information, please click here.